Ischemia Reperfusion Research

 Ischemia (also ischaemia) is defined as oxygen and nutrient deficiency and is typically caused by a restriction in blood supply triggered by vascular occlusion (fig. 1).
 The recovery of blood, oxygen, and nutrient supply are called reperfusion.
 I/R describes a cycle of restriction of blood (and oxygen) supply to tissues and subsequent return of the same.

 Fig. 1: Vascular occlusion: schematic of cholesterol plaque in artery (atherosclerosis) leading to ischemia.I/R research focuses on several diseases but most notably on heart attacks and the myocardial tissue.
+I/R injury is also a major concern in cerebral ischemia (stroke) and renal injury (kidney), highlighting the broad impact of ischemia-reperfusion across multiple organs.
 Myocardial ischemia (cardiac ischemia) is the deprivation of oxygen and nutrients in the heart tissue.
 Myocardial ischemia takes place during myocardial infarction, where vascular congestion, typically caused by an occlusive thrombus in a coronary artery, impedes blood supply to the myocardial tissue (fig. 2).
 Subsequent vascular decongestion (reperfusion) restores blood supply to the ischemic myocardial tissue, however paradoxically causing additional tissue damage.

 Fig. 2: Myocardial ischemia is the deprivation of oxygen and nutrients in the heart tissue typically caused by coronary occlusion.

 I/R research focuses on the study and identification of the underlying causative molecular mechanisms to avoid the damaging effects of both ischemic and reperfusion injury, with a special focus on the myocardial tissue and on myocardial infarction.
+Mitochondrial dysfunction and complex signaling pathways, including those regulating inflammation, apoptosis, and fibrosis, are central to the mechanisms of tissue damage in I/R injury.
 In the last decades, I/R research has helped to expand our understanding of the disease and the injuries that it causes.
 However, even today the tools and models to study this phenomenon in a laboratory environment are limited.
+As of 2026, I/R injury is a primary challenge in organ transplantation, cardiovascular procedures, trauma, and sepsis, and research aims to improve clinical outcomes across these settings.

 Ischemia-reperfusion pathophysiology

 Although mainly associated with myocardial infarction, ischemia-reperfusion injury is also associated to stroke (brain ischemia), cutaneous, mesenteric, or kidney ischemia, cancer, and a variety of diseases in different organs (fig. 3).
+I/R injury involves cell injury in parenchymal cells and blood vessels, with smooth muscle cells and endothelial cells playing key roles in the response.
 It is a ubiquitous concern in organ and limb transplantation as well as in cardiovascular and reconstructive surgery.

 Fig. 3: Organs affected by ischemic injury include heart, intestine, brain limbs, kidney, among others.

 The pathophysiological processes of I/R injuries are both systemic and local and can be divided into two phases.
-While the depletion of the cellular energy metabolism is the main effect during the first ischemic phase, inflammation, oxidative stress, and apoptosis are predominant during reperfusion (second phase).
+While the depletion of the cellular energy metabolism is the main effect during the first ischemic phase, inflammation and oxidative stress are predominant during reperfusion (second phase).
+Tissue hypoxia during ischemia leads to mitochondrial dysfunction and the activation of apoptosis pathways.

 Depending on the affected tissue or organ, ischemia-reperfusion injury is associated with heart failure, cerebral dysfunction, systemic inflammatory response syndrome, and multiple organ dysfunction.